Rubus macrophyllus

-Rubus macrophyllus is a European species of bramble in the rose family.
+Rubus macrophyllus is a European species of bramble.

+The genetics of Rubus is extremely complex, making it is difficult to decide which groups should be recognized as species.
+As many rare species have limited ranges such as this, further study is needed to clarify the taxonomy.

 It can be found across Europe, from Ireland to Bulgaria.
-There are reports of the species having become naturalized in the States of Washington and Oregon in the northwestern United States.
+There are reports of the species having become naturalized in Washington and Oregon in the northwestern United States.

-The genetics of Rubus is extremely complex, so that it is difficult to decide on which groups should be recognized as species.
-There are many rare species with limited ranges such as this.
-Further study is suggested to clarify the taxonomy.